Shirisha1524/codsoft_task2_Flower_ECommerce_Website/README.md

 Practicing frontend development

-Learning HTML & CSS structure
+Learning HTML & CSS structure and javascript.

 Building a clean and aesthetic layout